elotroalex/s23-intro-dh/schedule.md

 ##### Seminar

-- A selection of volvelles by Ramon Llull
 - Bender, Emily M., et al. “On the Dangers of Stochastic Parrots: Can Language Models Be Too Big? 🦜.” *Proceedings of the 2021 ACM Conference on Fairness, Accountability, and Transparency, ACM*.
 2021, pp. 610–23.
 DOI.org (Crossref), https://doi.org/10.1145/3442188.3445922.
 - "On the dangers of stochastic parrots: Can language models be too big?" [*YouTube*](https://www.youtube.com/watch?v=N5c2X8vhfBE)
 - Tasovac, and Natalia Ermolaev, eds. [“Parrots](https://startwords.cdh.princeton.edu/).” *Startwords* 3 (2022).
 (Read the essays by del Rio Riande, Klein and Underwood)